Spend less on live music.

 Volunteer at festivals

 Each year it’s possible to volunteer at all the big festivals in return for a free ticket.
 This includes Glastonbury, though there’s obviously huge demand for this.
-Read my full guide for details on how to apply and what it entails.
+Read our full guide for details on how to apply and what it entails.

-One thought on “Cheap festival and gig tickets”
+One thought on “Cheap festival and gig tickets